Actions¶

 this to allow users to force changes in data dependencies.
 If data dependencies

-change this may cause trigger
+change this may cause triggers to be created.

-NOTE: Do not directly alter the .travis.yml
+NOTE: Do not directly alter the .travis.yml file that BLCI creates –

 this action results in undefined behavior.
 TODO: Reject such actions